Shaarkzy/Terminal/README.md

 Terminal like emulator with user daily activites....
 Run Setup for libary installations and binary setup...
-Program only for Linux OS & Android0
+Program only for Linux OS & Android

 Run:

 ```$ ./setup.sh ```